sunnyhuang42/sunnyhuang.net/docs/cmty/model_idealife.md

 2. [The real secrets to a longer life - APA](https://www.apa.org/monitor/2011/12/longer-life)

-    > Howard S. Friedman says that eating vegetables and going to the gym are not as important to our long-term health as having a rich, productive life.

-    > We all know lots of things that are health-promoting — stop substance abuse, stay active, eat right, sleep well, don't gain weight, make friends — so why aren't most people healthy?

-    > **our studies suggest that it is a society with more conscientious and goal-oriented citizens, well-integrated into their communities, that is likely to be important to health and long life.**
+    > Howard S. Friedman says that eating vegetables and going to the gym are not as important to our long-term health as having a rich, productive life.<br>We all know lots of things that are health-promoting — stop substance abuse, stay active, eat right, sleep well, don't gain weight, make friends — so why aren't most people healthy?<br>**our studies suggest that it is a society with more conscientious and goal-oriented citizens, well-integrated into their communities, that is likely to be important to health and long life.**

     翻译一下要点（以下摘自安人书院）：